Blog Home / Financial Terms / Special Purpose Vehicle

 A special purpose vehicle (SPV) is a subsidiary company that is formed to undertake a specific business purpose or activity.

-What is Special Purpose Vehicle?
+What is a Special Purpose Vehicle?

-Example of Special Purpose Vehicle:
+Examples of Special Purpose Vehicles

-Why is Special Purpose Vehicle important?
+Why Are Special Purpose Vehicles Important?

 Read more on Investments in Associates and Joint Ventures (IAS 28)